 The College of Humanities and Social Sciences (CHSS) combines a traditional liberal arts education with focused preparation in a wide range of disciplines and professional areas.
 With 20 majors, more than 40 minors, and numerous areas of graduate study and professional certificate programs, we offer students the opportunity to begin a lifetime of learning in the humanities and social sciences while preparing for a successful career.

 Whatever the field of study, CHSS students engage in reading, writing, research and analytical thinking that prepare them for success in many areas of work and in post-baccalaureate study.
 Employers often report a preference for liberal arts graduates who have strong communication and thinking skills that encourage creativity and innovation.
 Law schools, medical school and other professional and graduate programs seek students who can write well, who are skilled in problem solving and who are comfortable in a diverse environment.

 Areas of study

 Students can major or minor in fields that consider issues of age-old importance and new areas of study that have developed in response to the complexity of a globalizing human community.
-CHSS departments include Anthropology, Classics and General Humanities, Communication Sciences and Disorders, English, History, Justice Studies, Linguistics, Modern Language and Literatures, Philosophy and Religion, Political Science and Law, Psychology, Sociology, and Spanish and Italian.
+CHSS departments include Anthropology, Classics and General Humanities, Communication Sciences and Disorders, English, Gender, Sexuality and Women's Studies, History, Justice Studies, Linguistics, Modern Language and Literatures, Philosophy, Political Science and Law, Psychology, Religion, Sociology and Spanish and Italian.

 CHSS majors and minors can reach across disciplines, exploring areas of interest from multiple perspectives.
 Our interdisciplinary majors and minors in particular allow students to draw from a range of disciplinary areas to better understand topics such as gender, religion and international studies.
-A complete list of departmental and interdisciplinary majors and minors is available in the catalogue.
+Find a complete list of departmental and interdisciplinary majors and minors.

 Beyond the classroom